Richard J. Bolte, Sr. School of Business

 Mount St. Mary’s Master of Business Administration (MBA) program has a tradition of educational excellence.
 For more than 40 years, the Mount has been meeting the needs of working professionals who must balance the competing requirements of graduate school, career, and family.
 By providing quality education in an adult-friendly learning environment with state-of-the-art resources, the Mount continues its longstanding service to the surrounding community.

 The Mount MBA program, offering accelerated classes, promotes professional and personal growth in a challenging yet friendly atmosphere.
 The University places the highest emphasis on teaching and on the value of close student-faculty relationships both in and out of the classroom.
-The program is designed primarily for part-time adult students who live and work in the surrounding community; however, full-time study is also available.
+The program is designed primarily for part-time adult students; however, full-time study is also available.

 The Mount MBA helps you gain a general understanding of business practices in conjunction with focusing on a specific area of expertise.
 Concentrations are offered in economics, finance, international business, management, marketing, not-for-profit management, or personnel & industrial relations, with select courses available online.